LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/ComponentBreakdown/ConversationBuilder/overview.md

 * Pattern Matching - the bot/automation will trigger the Next Step action when the user input matches the pattern you define.
 See below for more information on pattern matching.

 * Exact Value - the bot/automation will trigger the Next Step action when the user input matches an exact value you define.
 This is useful for questions where you present the user a set or predefined answers, such as multiple choice questions, since you can anticipate the user's answer precisely.

+<div class="important">You can add more than one condition to an interaction for more complex flow control.
+You can do so by clicking on the "+ Response Match & Actions" button below the condition box</div>

 ##### Pattern Matching